itsmeakhiro/TokitoBot/README.md

 <h1>FEATURES</h1>

-- Has a styler function
+- Has a styler function.
-- Has no prefix function
+- Has no prefix function.
+- Has a privateOnly function.
+- Has threadSetSubPrefix.
-- Easy to create command file
+- Easy to create command file.
-- Smooth bot response
+- Smooth bot response.
-- Has a cooldown function
+- Has a cooldown function.
-- Has a ability to use the deployed bot link like an API
+- Has a ability to use the deployed bot link like an API.
 - Has a Database System, just provide your **MonggoDB** url, click [here](https://youtu.be/z1f9urHW5xY?si=SKMmw0RHrM9OWN5f) to know how to make a Database on **MonggoDB**.

 <h1>COMMAND SETUP</h1>